ImadRahhali/HTTP-Server-TS/README.md

 ---

-**Note:** Educational project for learning HTTP internals.
+**⚠️ Note:** Educational project for learning HTTP internals.
 Not intended for production use.

 **Built to understand the web from first principles** 🌐